 Program of Study

-The program of study consists of two full-time academic years, including the summer of the first year of studies.
+The program consists of two full-time academic years, including two summers.

 Applicants are expected to fulfill the following requirements for admission to the Program:

 - To hold a bachelor’s degree from an accredited institution, with a general point average of at least 3.0 (based on a four point scale from 0.0 to 4.0).